microsoft/CopilotStudioSamples/CustomAnalytics/readme.md

 1. **Edit the DataFlow template**
    1. [Find your Dataverse environment URL](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/data-platform-powerbi-connector#find-your-dataverse-environment-url), the URL will be in the format: https://yourenvironmentid.crm.dynamics.com/.
 Make sure you remove the trailing / from the URL.
-   2. Open the file [PVA Analytics_Export.json](PVA Analytics_Export.json?plain=1) in a text editor, e.g. Visual Studio Code.
+   2. Download the file [PVA Analytics_Export.json](PVA_Analytics_Export.json?plain=1) and open it in a text editor, e.g. Visual Studio Code.
    3. Perform a find and replace on the file - swapping the placeholder `**Your server url here**` with your Dataverse environment URL.

 2. **Create the DataFlow from the template**